-Note: Student Mentors will not be expected to provide any degree of academic tutorial assistance or to provide counselling or advice.
+Note: Student Mentors will not be expected to provide any degree of academic tutorial assistance, assessment advice or to provide counselling or advice.
 Rather, it is about providing general support, sharing experiences and directing the student to the correct point of contact when needed.
 Our aim is to help new students feel welcomed and supported as they start their learning journey at CQUniversity.

 - Successful completion of one calendar year of tertiary study at CQUniversity

 - An approachable, friendly and responsible attitude

-- Willingness to pro-actively maintain regular contact with mentees (ideally once a week, and respond to queries within 3 days)
+- Willingness to pro-actively maintain regular contact with mentees (connecting at least once a week, and responding to queries within 3 days)

 - Awareness of and ability to share your first year university experience